lexical-lsp/lexical/pages/glossary.md

 ... and many more.
 These can serve as good reference for the specific features you're working on.

-Finally worth noting, all messages are JSON, specifically [JSON-RPC version 2.0](https://www.jsonrpc.org/specification).
+Lexical maps these in the modules [`Lexical.Protocol.Requests`](/apps/protocol/lib/lexical/protocol/requests.ex.ex), [`Lexical.Protocol.Responses`](/apps/protocol/lib/lexical/protocol/responses.ex), and [`Lexical.Protocol.Notifications`](/apps/protocol/lib/lexical/protocol/notifications.ex).

-**Todo: explain exactly what Lexical autogenerates from LSP's specification.**
+Finally, it's worth noting all messages are JSON, specifically [JSON-RPC version 2.0](https://www.jsonrpc.org/specification).

 ### Document(s)

 A single file identified by a URI and contains textual content.
 Formally referred to as [Text Documents](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocuments) in LSP and modeled as [`Document`](/projects/lexical_shared/lib/lexical/document.ex) structs in Lexical.

 ### Completions and Code Intelligence

 Auto-completion suggestions that appear in an editor's IntelliSense.
 For example, a user that's typed `IO.in|` may be suggested `IO.inspect(|)` as one of a few possible completions.

 **Todo:**